 An excellent article about libraries in Illinois and Colorado building relationships with Latinx communities in new ways to strengthen engagement.

 A tumblr site featuring the voices of people of color who feel unwelcome in museums.

-Many nonprofit administrators are engaged in labors of love, building careers in organizations for which they care deeply.
-In this context, reaching out to new audiences may come with an added “of course”—I love this organization, of course new audiences will, too!
-But thinking like an anthropologist or sociologist studying relationships, how might you apply a critical lens to your own work?
-What assumptions might you be making about your audiences?
-Are there barriers to participation that might be preventing audiences from engaging with your organization?
-How might you find ways to make your organization more welcoming, inclusive, and accessible?
+Many arts and culture workers are engaged in labors of love with an implied “of course—I love this project, of course new audiences will, too!”
+But how might you apply a critical lens to your own work?
+What assumptions are you making about your audiences?
+What barriers to participation affect them?
+How could you make your work or organization more welcoming, inclusive, and accessible?

 How can you create a relationship of reciprocity with your community?

-Building meaningful relationships goes both ways, with mutual respect, learning, and benefit.
-Many organizations only reach out to audiences when they want something—to sell tickets, encourage event attendance, increase clicks, or find out key information.
-Rather than approaching audiences as objects of knowledge (whose insights can further organizational goals) or from a transactional perspective (as potential donors or buyers), how might you think of audiences as individuals with whom you want to build a long-term relationship?
-How might your organization serve audiences in a way that both furthers your mission and provides meaningful opportunities for audiences to connect, create, or grow?
-How might digital engagement help you work toward cultivating this relationship?
+Many organizations only reach out to audiences when they want something—to sell tickets, encourage event attendance, increase clicks, etc. But meaningful relationships go both ways.
+Rather than approaching audiences from a transactional perspective, how can you relate to audiences as individuals with whom you want to foster a long-term connection?
+How might digital engagement help you get there?